 Def2-TZVP, can produce absolute binding affinities in very good agreement with experiment for both HF-D3(BJ) and TPSS-D3(BJ).
-It is concluded that the double-zeta + polarization basis set is inadequate for predicting binding free energies of the Sampl4 CB7 host-guest complexes, and a triple-zeta + polarization basis set or better is necessary.
+It is concluded that the double-zeta + polarization basis set is inadequate for predicting binding free energies of the Sampl4 CB7 hostguest complexes, and a triple-zeta + polarization basis set or better is

-Table 3, Figure 6, and Table 4 present the predicted binding free energies obtained by HF-D3(BJ) and TPSS-D3(BJ) post-processing with the triple-zeta + polarization basis set Def2-TZVP, along with linear correlation and error metrics with respect to experiment, for the complete set of host-guest complexes shown in Figure 3.
-Table 3 also presents RI-MP2/Def2-TZVP binding free energies for a subset of these complexes - see Section III for details.
-It may be seen in Table 4 that HF-D3(BJ), with a MSE of -2.3 kcal/mol for the full set of complexes, tends to overestimate the binding free energies compared to experiment (though not nearly as much as DFTB3-D3(BJ)), whereas TPSS-D3(BJ), with a full set MSE of 2.2 kcal/mol, underestimates the binding free energies.
-Examining the charge=+1 and charge>1 sets separately, HF-D3(BJ) yields very good results for the charge=+1 set, with a small over binding, MSE= -1.4 kcal/mol, but noticeably larger over binding errors for the charge>1 set (MSE=-4.6 kcal/mol).
-TPSS-D3(BJ), on the other hand, shows the opposite trend with clear under binding, MSE=2.8 kcal/mol, for the charge=+1 set and very small errors over and under binding, MSE=0.5 kcal/mol, MAE=1.0 kcal/mol, for the charge>1 set.
+Table III, Fig. 6, and Table IV present the predicted binding free energies obtained by HF-D3(BJ) and TPSS-D3(BJ) post-processing with the triple-zeta + polarization basis set Def2-TZVP, along with linear correlation and error metrics with respect to experiment, for the complete set of host-guest complexes shown in Fig. 3.
+Table III also presents RI-MP2/Def2-TZVP binding free energies for a subset of these complexes - see Sec.
+III for details.
+It may be seen from Table IV that HF-D3(BJ), with a MSE of -2.3 kcal/mol for the full set of complexes, tends to overestimate the binding free energies compared to experiment [though not nearly as much as DFTB3-D3(BJ)], whereas TPSS-D3(BJ), with a full set MSE of 2.2 kcal/mol, underestimates the binding free energies.
+Examining the charge =+1 and charge >1 sets separately, it was seen that HF-D3(BJ) yields very good results for the charge =+1 set, with a small over binding, MSE = -1.4 kcal/mol, but noticeably larger over binding errors for the charge >1 set (MSE = -4.6 kcal/mol).
+TPSS-D3(BJ), on the other hand, shows the opposite trend with clear under binding, MSE = 2.8 kcal/mol, for the charge =+1 set and very small errors over